NetworkMathematics/FrontPage/KnowTexRoadMap.md

 ## LeanArchitect (Avigad et al.)

 The new [LeanArchitect](https://arxiv.org/pdf/2601.22554) paper automates blueprint metadata within the Lean ecosystem.
-KnowTeX occupies the complementary space: LaTeX-native, proof-assistant-agnostic, aimed at authors who write informal mathematics.
+KnowTeX occupies a complementary space: LaTeX-native, proof-assistant-agnostic, aimed at authors who write informal mathematics.
 The next version of the paper should position KnowTeX alongside LeanArchitect explicitly, noting that the two tools can work together (e.g., a KnowTeX dependency graph can guide a subsequent Lean formalization effort).

 ## Case Studies and Evaluation

 We will apply KnowTeX (with and without the inference tool) to at least 4 texts:

-- 2 textbooks (open-source book)
+- 2 textbooks (open-source books)
 - 2 research papers (shorter, different scale)

 For evaluation:
-- Human expert prepares gold-standard `\uses` annotations for each text
+- A human expert prepares gold-standard `\uses` annotations for each text
-- Run `knowtex-infer` on unannotated versions
+- We run `knowtex-infer` on unannotated versions
 - Report precision and recall

 ## Open Questions